Mouse anti double-stranded RNA (J5)Catalog number: 10040200

 Concentration: Concentration after reconstitution: 1.00 mg/ml as determined by A280 nm (A280 nm = 1.47 corresponds to 1 mg/ml antibod

 Mouse monoclonal antibody J5 can be used for ELISA, dsRNA-immunoblotting, immunoaffinity chromatography and in certain systems also for immunohistochemistry (see references).
+The optimum working dilution of the antibody for any specific application should be established by titration.
 Please note that nucleic acid separation prior to dsRNA-immunoblotting must be carried out by polyacrylamide gel electrophoresis, because the sensitivity of detection is considerably lower after blotting from agarose gels.
 Not for use for clinical purposes.
 For in vitro use only.

 Shipping Conditions: Ship at ambient temperature.